Jacques Paul Klein: Air Force

-In 1975, General Klein activated Intelligence Reserve Detachment 23 at Ramstein Air Base, Federal Republic of Germany, and served as intelligence director and executive officer before assuming command in 1977.
+In 1975, Klein activated Intelligence Reserve Detachment 23 at Ramstein Air Base, Federal Republic of Germany, and served as intelligence director and executive officer before assuming command in 1977.
 Upon graduation from the National War College in 1980, he became commander of Intelligence Reserve Detachment 19, Arlington Hall Station, Virginia, while concurrently serving as the first Air Reserve attache to the Federal Republic of Germany and, subsequently, to France.
 In June 1982, he was assigned as mobilization assistant to the chief, Policy and Management Division, Directorate of International Programs, Air Staff.
 He was recalled to the intelligence career field in May 1983 as mobilization assistant to the deputy assistant chief of staff for intelligence at Air Force headquarters.

-In March 1987, General Klein was reassigned as mobilization assistant to the deputy chief of staff, program and resources.
+In March 1987, Klein was reassigned as mobilization assistant to the deputy chief of staff, program and resources.
 He returned to the intelligence career field in September 1989 to serve as mobilization assistant to the assistant chief of staff for intelligence.
 In April 1990, he was selected to serve as mobilization assistant to the commander of Air University.
-In January 1991, General Klein was recalled to active duty for a short period of time during the Gulf War and retired to civilian life at the end of the conflict.
+In January 1991, Klein was recalled to active duty for a short period of time during the Gulf War and retired to civilian life at the end of the conflict.
 He retired from the Air Force in August 1998, with 35 years, 2 months and 28 days service.